 Trees are crucial to life, providing shade, oxygen and fruit.
 Their roots prevent erosion of soil, while also helping to prevent landslides.
 Their leaves release 90% of their water into the air, adding crucial levels of humidity to the environment.
 Yet, to meet the needs of rapidly expanding populations, far too many have been cut down, robbing the Ganga River Basin of its key benefactor.

-- Planting and maintaining thousands of trees and other plants as a direct response to help rejuvenate the environment, mitigate erosion, arrest deforestation and global warming, and create a virtual “oxygen bank” to improve and restore the air quality
+GAP is working to plant and maintain thousands of trees and other plants as a direct response to help rejuvenate the environment, mitigate erosion, arrest deforestation and global warming, and create a virtual “oxygen bank” to improve and restore the air quality.